 The decentralized web

-As the free to use web platform started taking a big share of the programmatic internet advertising, users started to fear more and more for their personal data.
-And as the Blockchain and cryptocurrencies emerged, the desire for decentralization grew more and more.
+As the free-to-use web platforms started taking a big share of the programmatic internet advertising, users began to fear more and more for their personal data.
+And as the Blockchain and cryptocurrencies emerged, the desire for decentralization grew.

 Are we in Web 3.0?